Bergamasco Shepherd Dog: Characteristics

 The Bergamasco is a robust and rustic dog of medium size, solidly built and well proportioned.
-It is roughly square in outline when seen from the side – the length of the body is approximately equal to the height at the withers.
+In outline, the body ranges from nearly square to slightly longer than tall.
 Dogs stand some 58±– cm at the withers, and weigh about 32±– kg; bitches are about 4 cm smaller, and weigh on average 6 kg less.

-It is characterised by a long thick coat which covers every part of the dog.
-Particularly on the hind part of the body, the coat forms long matted locks which provide good protection from bad weather; on the fore part of the body the hair is coarse and forms wavy ringlets like those of a goat, while the hair on the head is rather finer.
+The coat is long and thick, and covers every part of the dog.
+Particularly on the hind part of the body, it forms long matted locks which provide good protection from bad weather; on the fore part of the body the hair is coarse and forms wavy ringlets like those of a goat, while the hair on the head is rather finer.
 The coat may be of any shade of grey, from very pale to matt black; some tinges of isabella or fulvous colour are allowable.